jeffboody/libai/readme-nn.md

 The gradient descent opmization states that the function parameters may be updated to minimize the loss by subtracting the gradient of the loss with respect to each function parameter.
-The learning rate (gamma) is a hyperparameter that is selected when designing the neural network.

 	wi -= gamma*dL/dwi

+The learning rate (gamma) is a hyperparameter and it was suggested that a good default is 0.01.

 Recall that the loss function is defined in terms of the predicted output and desired training output so it's not